Manually Installing the SDK¶

 To do that:

 Go to https://github.com/digital-asset/daml/releases.
 Confirm your browser sees a valid certificate for the github.com domain.

 Download the artifact (Assets section, after the release notes) for your platform as well as the corresponding signature file.
-For example, if you are on macOS and want to install release 1.4.0, you would download the files
+For example, if you are on macOS and want to install the latest release (2.0.0 at the time of writing), you would download the files

 .tar.gz), which follows the same instructions as the Linux and macOS ones (but assumes you have a number of typical Unix tools installed), or the installer, which ends with

 .exe.
 Regardless, the steps to verify the signature are the same.